thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 Let's take a concrete example.
 Let $v_1 = [1, 0, 0]$, $v_2 = [0, 1, 0]$, and $v_3 = [0, 0, 1]$.
 In this case, projecting $u$ on $ \\{ v_1, v_2, v_3 \\} $ will, surprise surprise, give you back $u$ itself.

-*It looks like $v_1, v_2, v_3$ as defined above is acting as the coordinate system, because they are measuring $u$ in three perpendicular directions.*
+*It looks like $v_1, v_2, v_3$ as defined above is acting as the coordinate system, because they are measuring $u$ in three perpendicular directions that coincide with the three coordinate axes.*

 Nice observation.
 In fact with this observation, you can now do away with coordinate systems.
 Instead, think of space as being "measured" by this set of vectors.